 Universities and colleges are uniquely positioned to build the next generation’s capacity to impact positive change.
 Supporting students in understanding current social and environmental challenges, and working with them to experiment with innovative tools and approaches is essential to accelerating this new way forward.
-Fundamental shifts to the post-secondary sector — bringing community to the table, engaging across institutional boundaries — are paramount to enhancing the wellbeing of the communities we all share.
+Fundamental shifts to the post-secondary sector — fostering reciprocal relationships, engaging across institutional boundaries — are paramount to enhancing the wellbeing of the communities we all share.

 21st Century Education for Community Wellbeing

 Responding to 21st century social challenges, requires an education fit for our times – one that’s rooted in new ways of thinking, doing and learning.
 There is a transformation afoot, with schools having bold visions for change.
 They are becoming vital social innovation hubs for surrounding industries and communities.

 As a funder, capacity builder and convener, RECODE supports the capacity of schools to weave social innovation tools and practices into the very fabric of campus and community culture.
 To be successful, deep collaboration that spans organizations, institutions, disciplines and worldviews is a must.
 Through working groups and national gatherings, we bring together individuals to learn from each other and amplify their impact.

 With these efforts, we hope to see broader funding and policy changes in post-secondary education, a “recoded” student experience fit for our times, and the transformation of campuses into pillars of their communities.